MicrosoftDocs/azure-reference-other/studio-module-reference/user-defined-filter.md

 This article describes how to use the **User-Defined Filter** module in Azure Machine Learning Studio, to define a custom filter by using a finite impulse response (FIR) filter or an infinite impulse response (IIR) filter with coefficients that you specify.

+A filter is a transfer function that takes an input signal and creates an output signal based on the filter characteristics.
+For more general information about the user of filters in digital signal processing, see [Filter](data-transformation-filter.md).
 This module is particularly useful for applying a set of previously derived filter coefficients to your data.

+After you have defined a filter that meets your needs, you can apply the filter to data by connecting a dataset and the filter to the [Apply Filter](apply-filter.md) module.

 > [!TIP]
->  A filter is a transfer function that takes an input signal and creates an output signal based on the filter characteristics.
-For more general information about the user of filters in digital signal processing, see [Filter](data-transformation-filter.md).

-After you have defined a filter that meets your needs, you can apply the filter to data by connecting a dataset and the filter to the [Apply Filter](apply-filter.md) module.
+>  Need to filter data from a dataset or remove missing values?
+Use these modules instead:
+>
+>  -   [Clean Missing Data](clean-missing-data.md): Use this module to remove missing values or replace missing values with placeholders.
+> -   [Partition and Sample](partition-and-sample.md): Use this module to divide or filter your dataset by criteria such as a range of dates, a specific value, or regular expressions.
+> -   [Clip Values](clip-values.md): Use this module to set a range and keep only the values within that range.

 ## How to configure User-Defined Filter

-1. Add the **User-Defined Filter* module to your experiment in Studio.
+1. Add the **User-Defined Filter** module to your experiment in Studio.
+You can find this module under **Data Transformation**, in the **Filter** category.

 2. In the **Properties** pane, choose a type of filter: FIR filter, or IIR filter.

 3. Provide the coefficients to apply in the filter.
 The requirements for the coefficients differ depending on whether you choose a FIR filter or an IIR filter.

     - For a FIR filter, you specify a vector of feed-forward coefficients.
 The length of the vector determines the filter's order.
 A FIR filter is effectively a moving average, so the configuration values apply a moving average to filter a data sequence.

     - For an IIR filter, you apply custom feed-forward and feed-backward coefficients.
+See the [Examples](#bkmk_Examples) section for some tips.

+3. Connect the filter to [Apply Filter](apply-filter.md), and connect a dataset.

+     Use the column selector to specify which columns of the dataset to which the filter should be applied.
+By default, the [Apply Filter](apply-filter.md) module will use the filter for all selected numeric columns.

+4. Run the experiment.

+     The specified transformations are applied to the selected numeric columns only when you run the experiment using [Apply Filter](apply-filter.md).

+##  <a name="bkmk_Examples"></a> Examples

+For more examples of how filters are used in machine learning, see the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

+- [Filters](http://go.microsoft.com/fwlink/?LinkId=525732): Demonstrates all filter types.
+The example uses an engineered waveform dataset to more easily illustrate the effects of the different filters.

 ###  <a name="SubSection1a"></a> FIR filter example: Exponential weighted moving average